 Southwest Airlines Rapid Rewards has just rolled out its latest promotion on purchased points.
 The concept of a revenue based frequent flyer program selling points has always been strange to me, so let’s take a look at the details.

-Through Monday, September 28, 2020, Southwest is offering a bonus when you purchase Rapid Rewards points.
-Specifically, you can receive a 75% bonus when you buy at least 5,000 points in one transaction.
+Through Friday, November 20, 2020, Southwest is offering a bonus when you purchase Rapid Rewards points.
+Specifically, you can receive a tiered bonus of up to 70%, as follows:

 Southwest lets you purchase at most 60,000 Rapid Rewards points per day, though there’s no annual limit on how many points you can purchase.
 Southwest ordinarily charges 2.75 cents per purchased Rapid Rewards points.

 With a 70% bonus, you’d be looking at paying $1,650 for 102,000 Rapid Rewards points, which is a cost of ~1.62 cents per Rapid Rewards point.

 Southwest Rapid Rewards is a revenue based frequent flyer program, and the number of points required for a flight is directly correlated to the revenue cost of a flight.
 As a general rule of thumb:

 - Southwest Airlines Wanna Get Away fares cost 76-78 points per dollar

 - Southwest Airlines Anytime fares cost 78 points per dollar